2019 HSBC Gold Credit Card Review – WalletHub Editors

-The Verdict: The HSBC Gold Mastercard® Credit Card (HSBC is a WalletHub partner) is a great option for people with good or excellent credit who want to pay for big-ticket purchases over time, offering an 18-month interest-free introductory period that puts it firmly within the top tier of 0% credit cards on the market right now.
+The Verdict: The HSBC Gold Mastercard® Credit Card is a great option for people with good or excellent credit who want to pay for big-ticket purchases over time, offering an 18-month interest-free introductory period that puts it firmly within the top tier of 0% credit cards on the market right now.
 It doesn’t have an annual fee, either.
-In contrast, the average card charges $18.61 per year.
-And the average 0% purchase period lasts for slightly more than 10.7 months.
+In contrast, the average card charges $18.81 per year.
+And the average 0% purchase period lasts for 11.26 months.

 Much like you won’t see interest for a while when using the HSBC Gold Mastercard, you won’t ever find yourself earning rewards.
 The card doesn’t offer any – neither cash back, nor points or miles.
 That’s worth noting, for sure.
 But it shouldn’t matter one bit.
 Using the same card for everyday spending and carrying a balance from month to month is a bad idea because you wind up paying a lot more in interest, which cancels out the rewards.
 And no credit card truly excels in both categories.
 You can get far better terms overall by getting the best rewards card for everyday purchases and the best 0% credit card for expenses that will take longer than a month to pay off.

 The HSBC Gold credit card is definitely in best-0%-card conversation.
 So it’s certainly worthy of your consideration.
 You can learn everything else you’ll need to know about the offer below.